-8.2 Key Findings
+7.18 Key Findings

-- The uMhlathuze and uMfolozi Local Municipalities are the only municipalities in the King Cetshwayo District that have experienced and net population increase between 2001 and 2011.
+- The uMhlathuze and uMfolozi Local Municipalities are the only municipalities in the King Cetshwayo District that have experienced a net population increase between 2001 and 2011.
 Their population increase has been significant, more than 14%.
 The increase in the population from 1996 to 2011 has been just below 2% per annum - o uMhlathuze is the municipality with the largest population in the district. - At a projected population annual growth rate for uMhlathuze of 2%, the municipal population will double by the year 2050, 35 years from now.
-The impact of such a population increase on municipal services as well as other governmental services is very significant. - o The uMhlathuze Local Municipalities has the smallest household size in the district with 3.9.
-This has remained the same since 2001. - o The municipal wards that have the highest population numbers are wards 5, 13, 18, 24, 25 and 29. - o In line with national and provincial trends, there are more females than males in the Municipality, i.e. 171 516 females and 162 943 males. - o The wards where the number of males is higher than the number of females are wards 2, 5, 7, 8, 23 and 24.
+The impact of such a population increase on municipal services as well as other governmental services is very significant. - The uMhlathuze Local Municipalities has the smallest household size in the district with 3.9.
+This has remained the same since 2001. - The municipal wards that have the highest population numbers are wards 5, 13, 18, 24, 25 and 29 - In line with national and provincial trends, there are more females than males in the Municipality, i.e. 171 516 females and 162 943 males. - The wards where the number of males is higher than the number of females are wards 2, 7, 8, 23 and 24.
 It is possible that single males live in these wards and are employed in the municipal area and that their families live elsewhere. - The population age cohort <15 has been declining at the district and uMhlathuze Local Municipality level while the population cohort for the 15-64 age group has shown an increase at both the district and local municipality level between 2001 and 2011.
-The latter could be indicative of increased perceptions of employment opportunities in the uMhlathuze area resulting in an in-migration into the area. - Although there has been a slight increase in the primary enrolment levels at national and district level, it remains concerning that, in some instances, nearly 10% of children of school going age, are not attending school. - o It is also concerning to note with reference to the previous table that there has been a decline in the percentage (%) of persons with a higher education. - o The highest percentage employment is in Ward 1, 2, 3, 9, 23 and 29.
+The latter could be indicative of increased perceptions of employment opportunities in the uMhlathuze area resulting in an in-migration into the area. - Although there has been a slight increase in the primary enrolment levels at national and district level, it remains concerning that, in some instances, nearly 10% of children of school going age, are not attending school. - o It is also concerning to note with reference to the previous table that there has been a decline in the percentage (%) of persons with a higher education. - The highest percentage employment is in Ward 1, 2, 3, 9, 23 and 29.
 These wards largely correlate with the developed urban areas of Richards Bay and Empangeni. - Unemployment levels seem to be highest (as a percentage) in Wards 6, 19 and 22.
-These wards largely correlate with areas that are developing (densifying) on the urban periphery of ESikhaleni and Nseleni. - Very high numbers of persons in Wards 5, 6, 13, 15, 18, 25 and 29 earn less than R1600 per month. - The dependency ratio on KZN was higher in 2001 and remains higher in 2011 than that of the country.
-The situation is also worse in uThungulu than in the province.
-The dependency in uMhlathuze is lower than that of the country.
+These wards largely correlate with areas that are developing (densifying) on the urban periphery of ESikhaleni and Nseleni. - Very high numbers of persons in Wards 5, 6, 13, 15, 18, 25 and 29 earn less than R1600 per month. - The dependency ratio on KZN was higher in 2001 and remains higher in 2011 than that of the country - Both population and household figures are important for infrastructure investment purposes.
+Households eventually translate into the number of residential customers that demand services for the municipality as service providers.
+To the residential customers, the non-residential customers must be added. - o the black population group (91.7%) is the majority of the population groups in the uMhlatuze, followed by the white population groups (4.6%).
+Population groups need not be